You’d be surprised how well an average adult human being should be able to move.

 Here at MovNat, we’re working to reverse this trend by showing people that an “average” or “ordinary” human being is capable of so much more than what our society has led us to believe.
-We want all of our students – no matter who they are or where they’re starting from – to realize how much potential they really have lurking inside of them.
+We want all of our students – no matter who they are or where they’re starting from – how much potential they really have lurking inside of them.
 And we want to share a message of empowerment through natural movement, which is our birthright.

 That’s one of many reasons why we compiled these Natural Movement Performance Benchmarks – to give you some tangible goals to work towards, depending on your current level of ability.
 It’s also why we put together this simple list of natural movements below, which is certainly not an exhaustive list – just the tip of the iceberg, actually.
 But it’ll give you a pretty good idea of what an average adult human being should be able to do – even into old age.

 Important point: Many people can perform these movements effectively (i.e. successfully), but very few people can perform these movements efficiently – at least, without some practice.
 So, don’t let the simplicity of these movements fool you into thinking these are too basic to be worth your time.

 So…how many of these natural movements can you perform efficiently?